Application of Genetic Algorithm to Estimate the Large Angular Scale Features of Cosmic Microwave Background: Formalism

+Evolution by natural selection is a stochastic process, and the origination and adaptation of species occur randomly over a long time.
+Since GA makes use of this concept as a backbone, it is obvious that the algorithm itself is stochastic in nature.
+(In fact, it is part of the reason behind the robustness of such algorithms.)
+Indeed, there exists no problem-independent framework of this evolutionary algorithm.
+A problem-specific investigation of a suitable GA architecture is inevitable.
+Moreover, the hyper-parameters of a GA do not follow any analytical expressions by which one could hope to determine optimal values of such factors.

+An overall guideline to choose optimal hyper-parameters for a GA such as ours is as follows: Initially a number of test-runs are made choosing a variety of parameter values.
+This is repeated a few times observing the trends of the final results of the GA \emph{w.r.t.} the changes in individual parameter values.
+This quickly directs the programmer towards a set of optimized parameter values.
+We employ this method of establishing the hyper-parameters for our GA-ILC.
+We refer to this strategy henceforth as the \emph{hit-and-trial} method for our parameter-choosing.
+We further discuss it in subsection~\ref{sub:implmn}.

-GA employs this strategy to the optimization problems.
-The goal at hand is to numerically find the global optimum of an objective function in the given domain of interest.
+The goal of GA is to numerically find the global optimum of an objective function (also referred to as a ``cost function'') in the given domain of interest.
 GA works on the principle of convergence with variation.
 Diversity in a population is a necessary ingredient for the GA to succeed.
 Over the generations, individual solutions with higher and higher fitness dominate the population.
 Fig.~\ref{fig:GA-flow} shows the flowchart of a typical GA.
 In the following we briefly discuss the most common steps of GA.

 \begin{enumerate} \item \underline{Population initialization}: GA derives from the basic ideology of population genetics.
 Hence, GA is based on a ``population'' -- a set of possible solutions to the problem.
 According to the domain of search for the optimal solution, a population can be randomly created.
 The size of a population is a heuristic parameter.